-2. Applicants presenting evidence of having completed a formal dental education in a foreign dental school must make application and provide Part I scores of the National Board Examination, transcripts, letters of recommendation and evidence of proficiency in the English language.
+2. Applicants presenting evidence of having completed a formal dental education in a foreign dental school must provide Part I scores of the National Board Examination.
+Evidence of proficiency in the English Language (TOEFL) should also be provided if previous education was in a non-English environment.
+Applicants must also show evidence of completing a specialty degree or certificate of dental specialty from a United States institution.